jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (b) must, if the proposal includes any change to a material aspect of the programme of capital projects supported by the RFT scheme, amend the schedule of the relevant order to reflect the change; and
   (c) must not amend the end date of the RFT scheme to any date that is later than the day that is 10 years after the date on which the order comes into force.
 (5) A regional council must make a proposal identified in an order made under this section accessible in accordance with section 108.
-(6) An order made under subsection (1) or (2) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(6) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 65L Early termination of RFT schemes
 (1) An order made under section 65K may advance the end date of an RFT scheme or terminate an RFT scheme only—